dlhogan97/MoSnoPro-US/meeting_notes.md

+## 11-26
+**Organizing model output**
+- Danny is working on a script that could auto-update figures, most have been updated in the /src/figures folder.
+Good that the model is performing relatively well (with the exception of Stevens Pass)!
+**Flowchart of data inputs/outputs**
+See /docs/dataputs.png.
+Output is currently for the entire snowpack
+- Figures take 7-8s to generate (for every new thing that is made), so we could have the code directly in to the server, or just have a separate set of code grab the figure (but this can't be manipulated since it's just a photo file)
+  - Size is ~50 mb?
+  - Text box highlights from point-click feature: instead of ennumerating number of concerning layers, just mention if there is presence of sandwich layers and what depth they might be at.
+(Keep it simple.
+But prioritize former over the latter.)
+- Tradeoffs are with customizability from the user.
+No huge downside to waiting for things to load, unless fast response is the priority.
+Scraping where it's hosted elsewhere would be the most efficient (but least information dense).
+Also requires a dependency (or recreate a separate function)
+- From a learning perspective, probably better to work with the real data and deal with the time lag.
+We can practice test-driven development.
+**Next steps**
+- Bow: integrate with Streamlit, play around with sample data and figures.
+- Danny: get all the data set up to be piped into Streamlit.
+Put sample figures up as Output.
+Put example data as well + processing code.
+- Jane: Refit repo to project structure specifications.
+-   Documentation?
+Brainstorm ideas for tests.
+-   Make sure we have tests set up for receiving/processing valid output.
+What errors are raised?
+Exceptions to start off since it does take a while to run Streamlit.
+-   Drop in tech review slide deck.
+- Tuesday: We'll walk through the entire structure and provide insights into what has been done
+- Thursday: Refine other features and work on tests

 ## 11-21
 **Group-work during class**
 - Note from Bryna: can be helpful to start high-level and work downwards to identify/specify the bit-sized components